InnerAirmanship.com Small Print

 The Inner Art of Airmanship is dedicated to you, daring venturers and adventurers, and whoever has embarked with cunning sails upon frightful seas.

 This website is not a come-on for seminars or coaching or flight instruction or personal appearances.
 I have no interest.
 Flying an Airbus A-320 for an airline pays my bills at the gliderport.
 This is for love.
 No subscriptions, no member pages, no pop-ups, no ads, no cookies, no tricks or games.
-I designed and wrote it all myself using FrontPage (now Expressions Web), Photoshop, iStockphoto.com, a little digital camera and some dumb luck.
+I designed and wrote it all myself using FrontPage (then, now use DreamWeaver), Photoshop, iStockphoto.com, DollarPhotoClub, a little digital camera and some dumb luck.

-Many thanks are owed to W. Earl Allen for making the text more readable with his considerable proofreading skills.
-His own passion for flight can be clearly seen in aerobatic competition.
+Many thanks are owed to the late W. Earl Allen for making earlier versions of the text more readable with his considerable proofreading skills.
+His own passion for flight was clearly seen in the aeronautical excellence of his students, and when flying aerobatics.
 Of course, all language errors here remain my own as I continue to add and tweak.

 Since not all browsers and computers will correctly show the macron over long vowels in many Japanese words, I have used a completely anglicized presentation for this website.
 So Bushidō is written using just roman letters as Bushido.